cljoly/rusqlite_migration/README.md

 A number of contributors are also reporting issues as they arise, another indicator of active use.

+## Minimum Supported Rust Version (MSRV)

+This crate extends rusqlite and as such is tightly integrated with it.
+Thus, it supports the [same MSRV][msrv] as rusqlite.
+At the time of writing, this means:

+> Latest stable Rust version at the time of release.
+It might compile with older versions.

 ## Contributing

 Contributions (documentation or code improvements in particular) are welcome, see [contributing][]!